 The Ring Video Doorbell Elite is a luxury item with a price to match – it is around five times the cost of the basic Ring Video Doorbell.

 As such, this is a good option for readers with a large property, or who live in an older house where Wi-Fi struggles to pass through thick walls.
-Of course, installing the Ring Elite will require a professional (or advanced DIY skills) due to the need to run an Ethernet cable to your front door.
-Once installed, the Elite works like other Ring doorbells, with night vision, 1080p HD video, two-way audio, live on-demand video, and customisable motion sensitivity.
+Of course, installing the Ring Elite will require a professional (or advanced DIY skills) as few traditional doorbell installations will have a network cable to hand.
+Once installed, the Elite works like other Ring doorbells, with night vision, 1080p HD video, two-way audio, live on-demand video, and customizable motion sensitivity.

 There is a lot of choice when it comes to doorbell cameras, but there are a few crucial decisions which we aren’t always obvious but we suggest you keep on your checklist: